 Usage and audience

-Lynis is commonly used for IT audit, penetration testing, security assessment, or system hardening.
+Lynis is commonly used for IT audit, penetration testing, security assessment, system hardening, or vulnerability scanning.
 Target users for this tool are auditors, pentesters, security professionals, and system administrators.

 - Command line interface